thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 long term linear trend.

-Although the year-to-year variability of the anomalies (Figure and Figures , in Appendix), shows a rather homogeneous behavior, plots of the cumulative sums (CUSUM) (Regier, Briceño, and Boyer 2019) of the anomalies can reveal different structures in the records of all three sky conditions.
+Although the year-to-year variability of the anomalies (Figure and Figures  and in Appendix), shows a rather homogeneous behavior, plots of the cumulative sums (CUSUM) (Regier, Briceño, and Boyer 2019) of the anomalies can reveal different structures in the records of all three sky conditions.
 For time series with a uniform trend, we would expect